 1. Bauhaus Sites in Weimar and Dessau, Germany – World Heritage Site

 When it comes to early modern architecture, one name stands out from the rest – the Bauhaus.
 This legendary German college of art and design was founded by architect Walter Gropius in 1919.
 It had a profound impact on designers across the world.
 In this video, we visit the Bauhaus’s original location in the city of Weimar.
 We also check out the college site in the town of Dessau, where a large design college still exists.
+It’s definitely one of the most influential modernist architecture UNESCO sites.

 2. Tugendhat Villa in Brno, Czech Republic – World Heritage Site